Nova Scotia's Wild Berry Bounty

 Story by Karen Pinchin; photos by Darren Calabrese

-Karen was born in Toronto and has lived in Canada's Maritime Provinces for five years.
+Karen was born in Toronto and lives in Canada's Maritime Provinces.
 Darren is an award-winning photographer based in the Maritime Provinces.

 A Canadian writer recalls her fruit-foraging childhood.